mcu-tools/mcuboot/docs/SECURITY.md

 vulnerabilities found within published code will undergo an embargo of 90 days to allow time fixes to be developed and deployed.

+You may also submit a vulnerability report to HackerOne.
+Our HackerOne page is https://hackerone.com/mcuboot/

 ## Vulnerability Advisories

 Vulnerability reports and published fixes will be reported as follows: